Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 OCAS is always looking for new fosters to help care for our shelter friends most in need.
 If you wish to become a foster, you may complete an application at the shelter, or request an application via email to OCASFOSTER@onslowcountync.gov

-To view Onslow County Ordinances, please click here.
+To view the 2018 Onslow County Code of Ordinances regarding animals, please click here.

 All property owners are entitled to appeal their value if they feel that it is incorrect.
 Keep in mind that the value placed on the property is based upon sales of comparable properties during the last 6 months of the year prior to January 1, 2018, the date of the last general reappraisal.

 It is important to remember that under North Carolina Law, the burden of proof rests on the taxpayer.
 Along with your signed request for appeal, you will need to submit documentation which supports your claim.
 Acceptable documents may include, but are not limited to: - An appraisal based on sales of comparable properties during the last 6 months of the year prior to January 1, 2018, the effective date of the county wide reappraisal. - Copies of Deed of Trust information and related appraisal. - A list of comparable sales provided by the taxpayer from the same time frame listed above. - Surveys, plat maps, perk tests or soil scientist reports (if they relate to your claim). - Photographs (especially important if you have interior or exterior problems with any buildings on the property).